 How to Build and Package for All Languages

-If you look at the README’s for each language in that repository, it will walk you through how to build your dependencies, test your code, build a small Docker image and test the image.
+If you look at the README files for each language in that repository, it tells you how to build your dependencies, test code, build a small Docker image, and test the image.

 No Going Back

-After reading this post, you should be able to create Docker images for your applications that contain nothing more than what is required to run your app.
-A container is essentially an instance of an image, so once you start firing up containers using your image, you’ve entered the world of Microcontainers.
-And there’s no going back.
+After reading this guide, you can now create Docker images for apps that contain nothing more than what’s required to run that app.
+A container is essentially an instance of an image, so once you start firing up containers using an image, you’ve entered the world of Microcontainers.
+There’s no going back!